 The Breeze Card is the MARTA and regional transit fare card that electronically stores cash value, one-way trips and passes for three years (a new card must be purchased after the expiration date).
-The plastic card can be reused and refilled as needed online or in any MARTA station.
+The plastic card can be purchased and refilled as needed online or in any MARTA station.
 While a Breeze Card is needed to ride the trains and get free transfers, you can pay cash to ride the buses if needed, but drivers can’t make change.

 Here are some of the common questions and tips for using the card.